Gauntlet173/CodingTheLaw/README.md

-# CodingTheLaw
+# Coding The Law
-Materials Relating to the "Coding the Law" course offered at the University of Alberta Faculty of Law
+Materials Relating to the "Coding the Law" course offered at the University of Alberta Faculty of Law.

+Different scheduled offerings and sections of the course are placed in different forked repositories.